Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Follow our directions below to create this creamy and delicious side dish easily in a pan on your stovetop.

-STEP TWO: Once the onions are translucent, add the flour, salt, and white pepper to the pan and brown for 1 minute.
+STEP TWO: Once the onions are translucent, add the flour, salt, and white pepper to the pan and brown for one minute.

 OUR RECIPE DEVELOPER SAYS